-We entered into an employment agreement with Guangfeng Dai effective September 1, 2016, providing for Mr. Dai to serve as the Company's Chief Operating Officer.
+We entered into an employment agreement with Guangfeng Dai effective October 1, 2018, providing for Mr. Dai to serve as the Company's Chief Operating Officer.
 Under the terms of Mr. Dai's employment agreement, Mr. Dai is, among other matters, to support the Company's CEO in developing, executing and managing the Company's business plan with an emphasis on operations and sales in compliance with all applicable laws and devote a minimum of forty hours per week to the Company's business and affairs and in return will be entitled to the following:

-- Annual compensation of RMB 156,000 (approximately \$22,500); and - Reimbursement of reasonable business expenses.
+- Annual compensation of RMB 750,000 (approximately \$115,000); and - Reimbursement of reasonable business expenses.

+Mr. Dai will be eligible to receive an annual bonus with a target payout up to 150% of his base salary, subject to achieving Company and individual performance goals established by the Company's Compensation Committee.
 Mr. Dai's employment agreement is for an initial term of three years, renewable for an additional 24 months unless either party terminates it in writing at least sixty days before the expiration of the initial term.